Skip to main content

 Schedule Thesis Defense

-Once all members of the thesis committee have read and approved a complete thesis draft, students may schedule the oral thesis defense by submitting a completed Thesis Defense Information Form, to the Honors Program office.
-Students must provide a finalized draft of the thesis to their committee members at least one week prior to the defense, and make no additional changes to the thesis during the interim period until the defense.
+Once all members of the thesis committee have read and approved a complete thesis draft, committee members must certify the thesis is ready to defend by entering their approval in the Honors Thesis Tracker.
+Once the committee members certify readiness for defense, Honors administrators will review and certify the student’s readiness for defense in the Tracker.
+After all approvals are entered, students should then coordinate a suitable date, time and location with their committee members, and schedule the oral thesis defense through the Honors Thesis Tracker by entering the agreed-upon details.
+Students must upload a finalized draft of the thesis to the thesis tracking system and schedule the defense at least one week prior to the defense.
+No additional changes can be made to the thesis during the interim period until the defense.

 Defend Your Thesis

 While most defenses last between 60-75 minutes, participants are encouraged to schedule 90 minutes so that the proceedings will not be rushed.
-The thesis faculty advisor conducts the defense and is free to make any modifications to the agenda as necessary.
+The thesis committee chair conducts the defense and is free to make any modifications to the agenda as necessary.

 A typical Honors thesis defense proceeds as follows: